connergdavis/secure-ubuntu-server/index.md

 It's fun to set up a `firejail` for every process and receive daily reports about file system integrity, but none of that matters if the local machine used to connect is breached.
 The SSH key and sudoer password are essential to the security of the system.
 Systems used to connect should ideally be just as safe as the server itself.

 ### Chapter 99: [Optional extras](#chapter-99-optional-extras-1)
 There's all sorts of other things to do beyond the scope of this guide.
 It's just a starting point.
+Some feature may provide more security at the cost of being too inconvenient.
+For example, good password policy on a personal server is pointless.
+Some features may not be possible on virtual private server providers, like disk encryption.

   - 99.0 [Disk encryption](#990-disk-encryption)
   - 99.1 [Separate partitions](#991-separate-partitions)